Shopping for a new Toyota Prius?

 The instrumentation itself contains graphs, numbers, and icons strewn across a high Information Center close to the base of the windshield.
 There's also a cluster of more conventional gauges and displays behind the steering wheel.
 Compared to the calm and easy-to-learn full-color displays of Ford's various hybrids, let alone the superb graphics of the Chevy Volt, the Prius setup now looks chaotic.
 The steering-wheel Touch Tracer controls are a nice touch, though.
 They let drivers navigate through menus on the information display without taking their hands off the wheel, and the various options appear in the cluster between two large gauges.

-On the safety front, the 2014 Prius retained its Top Safety Pick+ rating--a good one indeed for a six-year-old model.
+On the safety front, the Prius has retained its Top Safety Pick+ rating--a good one indeed for a six-year-old model.
 It gets top ratings in all IIHS tests except the new Small-Overlap crash that has tripped up many older models; the Prius gets an "Acceptable" in that one.
 It comes standard with seven airbags and can be ordered with a rear-view camera, adaptive cruise control, and lane-departure warning, along with an Intelligent Parking Assist function (though we prefer Ford's similar system).

 The 2015 Toyota Prius is offered in four trim levels, confusing known as Two, Three, Four, and Five--the stripped-down Prius One can only be ordered by fleet buyers.
 Choices include LED headlamps, remote air conditioning, Bluetooth, and a navigation system.
 Packages include the feature-rich Technology Package, or the Solar Moonroof option that includes a photovoltaic solar panel to cool the cockpit by powering a ventilation fan that switches on when the Prius is parking.
 Note that with the less-expensive Prius C subcompact now in the family, the price of a Prius Liftback has risen to the point where the highest-priced Prius Four and Five models can now exceed $30,000 if the buyer has a heavy hand on the options sheet.